The Foods That You Mistake As Healthy

 There's a big difference between the store-bought and homemade granola.
 Most store bought granola's are sugary energy bombs, not a healthy breakfast choice.

 Better option: Homemade granola.
 Mix some nuts, rolled oats, cocoa powder and a healthy oil like coconut or olive oil.
-Recipe is included in the Nutrition Guide.
+Recipe is included in the Nutrition Guide, as part of Madbarz Premium.

 Have you ever tasted unsweetened cranberry juice?
 It takes a lot of sugar to make cranberries as tasty as the dried ones in the store.
 Always check the labels of dried fruit.
 It's much sweeter than you think.